genecourtney7/2nd-Code-Review/README.md

 *
 ## Setup/Installation Requirements
 * Clone this repository to your desktop.
-* open the html file and open with compatible browser.
+* Open the html file and open with compatible browser.
 *
 ## Known Bugs
 * No known Bugs